kmcelwee/scrabble/README.md

 #### PENDING ####

 RANDOM
-Currently testing whether a random assortment of tile values (With the same average as the traditional values)
+Currently testing the effects of a random assortment of tile values (With the same average as the traditional values)

 A: 5	B: 1	C: 0	D: 2	E: 3	F: 6	G: 2	H: 5	I: 0	J: 4	K: 4	L: 5	M: 3